tarwn/lessthandot-hugo/blogs/content/posts/2011-12-22-dynamic-management-views.md

-Imagine doing stuff like this in the SQL Server 2000 days…..better get profiler and some traces running.
+Imagine doing stuff like this in the SQL Server 2000 days.....better get profiler and some traces running.

 What if you want to know the stored procedures with the highest average CPU time in SQL Server?
 That is pretty easy as well, here is the query for that